-A 10 year term life insurance policy is one of those tools which can help your family hedge against disasters.
+A 10-year term life insurance policy is one of those tools which can help your family hedge against disasters.

 If you’re unfamiliar with all the ins and outs of life insurance policies, don’t worry.
 We’ve got you covered with our complete guide to term life insurance.

-Whole life insurance provides death benefits, helps establish long-term financial resources for your family and generally has no time limit on use.
+Whole life insurance provides death benefits, helps establish long-term financial resources for your family, and generally has no time limit on use.

-The amount of benefits and the time when they’ll be paid out are flexible based on individual needs, but only arranged at the time of purchase.
+The amount of benefits, and the time when they’ll be paid out, are flexible based on individual needs, but can only be arranged at the time of purchase.

 Unlike the next 20 or 30 years, most people can accurately determine their family’s financial needs, at least somewhat, for the next 10 years.

 This allows you to purchase enough life insurance to pay for funeral expenses as well as address any debts you might have.

-In addition, it can replace your income for several years, allowing your family to continue their current lifestyle, or buy time in making adjustments.
+In addition, it can replace your income for several years, allowing your family to continue their current lifestyle, or buy them time in making adjustments.

-Once the policy is approved and “in force,” the policy holder is then covered for the next 120 months, so long as they make their payments on time.
+Once the policy is approved and “in force,” the policyholder is then covered for the next 120 months, so long as they make their payments on time.

-Beneficiaries can be family, a spouse or basically anyone else named by the policy holder.
+Beneficiaries can be family, a spouse or basically anyone else named by the policyholder.
 The benefits they receive are tax free.

-Suicide, for example, if it occurred within the first few policy years, would probably not be a circumstance where a carrier will pay.
+Suicide, for example, if it occurrs within the first few policy years, is probably not a circumstance where a carrier will pay.

 What if the Term Expires?

-Many people consider insurance, especially life policies bought at a young age, as a “waste of money.”
+Many people consider insurance, especially life policies bought at a young age, a “waste of money.”
 That’s usually not the case.

 This is true even if you’re significantly younger than 78, which is the average life expectancy of a US citizen.

-However, if you want to continue coverage, you’ll have to pay the higher rates, convert it to a permanent policy, or apply and purchase a new policy.
+However, if you want to continue coverage, you’ll have to pay the higher rates, convert it to a permanent policy, or apply for and purchase a new policy.

-This is a reason why some people prefer a 20 or 30 year term policy.
+This is a reason why some people prefer a 20- or 30-year term policy.
 They’re able to lock in low rates and beat inflation over the long haul.